danriti/moleskine/the-right-stuff/README.md

 | ------ | ------------ | ------------- | ---- |
 | [Leverage browser caching][25] | [92][35] | [98][35] | [231 ms][36] |

+![Google's PageSpeed Score][44]

-We've only improved our score in mobile, but we're now tied with Google's PageSpeed [score][7]!
+Only a slight score improvement in mobile, but we're now tied with Google's PageSpeed [score][7]!

 #### 6. Optimize CSS Delivery

-[Optimize CSS Delivery][12]

-Unfortunately, none of Google's suggestions would help us out much here.
+Unfortunately, none of Google's [suggestions][12] would help us out much here.
 So now the only thing left is to remove render blocking CSS.

-Wait...what did you just say?
-CSS is render blocking by definition!
+To frame the situation, external CSS is network bound and the network is slow.
+Thus, we want to remove this dependency so we can render our above the fold content as fast as possible.

-Yes it is, but we're not gonna let something simple like a stylesheet stop us from our need for speed (and a perfect score).
-To do so, we're going to attempt to leverage an *extremely experimental* technique I learned from [Addy Osmani][18] and [Paul Kinlan][17] that goes something like this:
+To overcome this hurdle, we're going to attempt to leverage an *extremely experimental* technique I learned from [Addy Osmani][18] and [Paul Kinlan][17] that goes something like this:

 1. Run a [Javascript bookmarklet][19] to detect and list CSS that is "above the fold"